erikeldridge/item-network/README.md

 todo
-- add "leave a comment" placeholder text to comment box
-- show a user's activity on the show user page
 - show a item's activity on the show item page
+- filter activity client-side on the home page
 - define an "owner id hash" field on editable models that can be checked w/o reading the db
 - redirect to show item page after item creation
 - show count of replies to comment